Guide to Amazon DSP Advertising

 Article by: Orca Pacific Advertising Team

+With the continued increase in eCommerce sales, it’s no surprise that online sellers are looking for new ways to reach potential buyers.
 Every month over 200 million shoppers browse Amazon searching for products.
 Advertisers jockey for that customer traffic by fighting it out with paid search ads.
+In February 2022, Amazon revealed its advertising business grew 32% and booked $31 billion in 2021.

 So how does a brand build their own audience in such a crowded marketplace?

-Strategic Amazon DSP campaigns can scale your marketing and advertising strategy by driving awareness and reaching qualified customers at all stages of the customer journey.
+Strategic Amazon DSP campaigns can scale your marketing and advertising strategy by driving awareness and reaching qualified customers at all stages of the customer journey on and off of Amazon.

 What is Amazon DSP?

-Amazon DSP (formally known as Amazon Advertising Platform or AAP) is a demand-side platform that allows buyers of digital advertising inventory to manage multiple ad and data exchange accounts through a single interface.
-Amazon Demand-Side Platform offers power and flexibility by providing brands the ability to self-manage programmatic digital media campaigns which means advertisers have extensive opportunities to drive awareness, consideration and sales on and off the platform.
+Amazon Demand-Side-Platform (formally known as Amazon Advertising Platform or AAP) is a demand-side platform that allows buyers of digital advertising inventory to manage multiple ad and data exchange accounts through a single interface.
+Amazon DSP offers power and flexibility by providing brands the ability to self-manage programmatic digital media campaigns.
+This means advertisers have extensive opportunities to drive awareness, consideration, and sales on and off the platform by leveraging Amazon’s shopper data to target high-intent shoppers.

 Amazon DSP Targeting Options

 During campaign creation and optimization, advertisers possess the ability to create custom audience segments specific to their products and categories to ensure a highly relevant user experience.
-This is due in large part to Amazon’s exclusive 1st party shopper data that is refreshed in real time, providing best in class targeting capabilities.
-Their ability to know what a customer is searching for, when they make a purchase, and adjust ad targeting accordingly creates a huge advantage over other demand-side-platforms.
+This is due in large part to Amazon’s exclusive first-party shopper data that is refreshed in real time, providing best in class targeting capabilities.
+Their ability to know what a customer is searching for and when they make a purchase allows them to adjust ad targeting accordingly, which creates a huge advantage over other demand-side-platforms.

 Amazon DSP offers a number of audience targeting options including: